photoprism/photoprism-docs/docs/developer-guide/translations-weblate.md

     5. Accept the contributor agreement and click *Submit*

       ![Screenshot](img/CLAAgree.png)
-    6. Go back to your Dashboard and repeat steps 3-5 for the *Frontend*
+    6. Go back to your *Dashboard* and repeat steps 3-5 for the *Frontend-Component*

 === "Add missing translations"

-    On your Dahsboard you see an overview of how many strings have no translation yet
+    Your *Dashboard* shows you how many strings have no translation yet.

       ![Screenshot](img/DashboardUntranslated.png)

     1. Click on the count